 I fell in love instantly when all five shots hit the steel plates, and its polished frame gives it a cool appearance.
 The comfortable wooden grip adds to its appeal, providing a soft and pleasant feel when handling the gun.

 Shooting Experience Gun Review With the Coonan Compact 1911

 After extensive fire experience, I found the Coonan 1911 impressive with power, accuracy, and long-range ballistic reliability.
 The gun functioned well in a 25M yard using factory ammo, including 180-grain, 158-grain, and 125-grain.

 We clocked 2-inch in the X-mark using five-shot groups.

 Using the same bullet weight, the 357 Magnum showed higher velocity than the other 337 SIG capacity.
 And it almost outperformed the typical 357 magnum revolver with a six-inch barrel with the same loads and bullet weight.
 For instance, a standard 125-grain loading would break the 1250 fps of the 4-inch revolver.
 The 357 had a modest recoil in all velocities.

-I also liked that the handgun was a fast-on-target when I made the first shot.
-But its recoil was not up to the 45 ACPs on the follow-up shots, which felt okay and bearable.
+I also appreciated the fact that the handgun was quick to target when I took my first shot.
+However, the recoil was not as intense as that of the 45 ACPs during subsequent shots, which felt manageable and tolerable.